gakalmar/Notes/JS_Useful_Functions.md

     console.count()                                     //logs and also adds a counter when logged (eg. console.count("x")) => this will log: "x: 1 \nl x: 2... x: 5"
-    Object.keys(myObj)                                  //returns the keys of an object inside the parentheses number.toString()                                   //converts a string or variable into a number array.toString()                                    //returns a string in this format "item1,item2,item3" string.split(", ")                                  //create an array from a string.
+    Object.keys(myObj)                                  //returns the keys of an object inside the parentheses Object.values(myObj)                                //returns the values of an object inside the parentheses Object.entries(myObj)                               //returns entries (key-value pairs) as an array, each value pair is also an array of 2 elements. [["key1", "value1"], ["key2", "value2"], ["key3", "value3"]] number.toString()                                   //converts a string or variable into a number array.toString()                                    //returns a string in this format "item1,item2,item3" string.split(", ")                                  //create an array from a string.
 Opposite of arr.join("")